skleijkers/abb07/README.md

 Default the keep_connected option is set to False, thus opening and closing the connection to the ABB-07 on every request for sensor data.
 In this mode it's possible to use the app alongside the integration as it is not possible to have two open connections to the ABB-07.

-While the app has the connection open to the ABB-07, the integration will not be able to connect to the ABB-07 and the the reading(s) will be skipped.
+While the app has the connection open to the ABB-07, the integration will not be able to connect to the ABB-07 and the reading(s) will be skipped.
 After disconnecting the app, the integration will be able to connect again and continue with the readings.

 Setting the keep_connected option to True gives the integration exclusive access to the ABB-07 and no readings will be missed.
 Default every 1 minute the integration will try a reading and update the Entities in Home Assistant.